The Longer Story

 • Aquadiction – I like fish, and so do the creators at Aquadiction.
 They have created a great and easy-to-use database of freshwater aquarium fish.
 If you aren’t into Aquariums, they don’t have much for you, but if you are, then it is a great place to explore and learn.

 • Flowgrow – In the same vein, here is a massive database of all freshwater aquarium plants.
-It’s truly exhaustive and a good place to go to if you want to think, “Woah, there are a lot of plants.”
+It’s truly exhaustive and a good place to go to if you want to think, “Woah, there are a lot of plants that like being wet.”